 It will increase creativity and productivity.
 When your body moves, the brain gets active and thinks in a different way.
 It’s only a matter of changing perspectives.

-How will my staff react to the change
+How will my staff react to implementing standing up office desks?

 Change is never easy.
 There is always someone who will not be happy around the new situation.
 The good thing with stand up offices, especially if you decide to go for the flexible furniture, is that they can decide whether they want to use it or not.